jon-xu/scSplit/README.md

    e.g. freebayes -f <reference.fa> -iXu -C 2 -q 1 filtered.bam > snv.vcf

-   This step could take very long (up to 30 hours if not using parallel processing), GATK or other SNV calling tools should work as well.
+   This step could take very long (up to 30 hours if not using parallel processing).
 In order to fasten the calling process, user can split the BAM by chromosome and call SNVs separately and merge the vcf files afterwards.

-   b) The output VCF file should be futher filtered so that only the SNVs with quality score larger than 30 would be kept.
+   Users can opt to use GATK or other SNV calling tools as well.

-   c) Typical number of filtered SNVs is roughly between 20,000 and 60,000.
+   b) The output VCF file should be further filtered so that only the SNVs with quality score larger than 30 would be kept.

 ### 3. Building allele count matrices
    a) Run "scSplit count" and get two .csv files ("ref_filtered.csv" and "alt_filtered.csv") as output.